-It was wild watching “Gun Crazy” (1950) projected on the humongous screen of the Egyptian Theatre as I did yesterday afternoon at TCM Fest.
+It was a wild ride watching “Gun Crazy” (1950) projected on the humongous screen of the Egyptian Theatre yesterday afternoon at TCM Fest.

 (Sound familiar?
 Yes, a clear precursor to Arthur Penn’s “Bonnie and Clyde.”)